Boxer (armoured fighting vehicle): Armament

-Production Boxers are fitted with a variety of armament ranging from a 7.62 mm light machine gun in a remote weapon station to a 30 mm cannon in a turret.
-Numerous armament options are offered.
+In service Boxers are fitted with a variety of armament ranging from a 7.62 mm light machine gun in a remote weapon station to a 30 mm cannon in a turret.
+Numerous other armament options are offered and these include missiles, mortars, a 105 mm main gun, and a 155 mm howitzer.

 Most in-service Boxers are equipped with a remote weapon station for self-defense.
 Dutch vehicles are fitted with the Protector M151 RWS from Kongsberg fitted with a 12.7 mm heavy machine gun.
 German vehicles are usually fitted with the FLW-200 from KMW, which can be fitted with either a 7.62 mm MG3 machine gun, a 12.7 mm M3M HMG or a 40 mm GMW automatic grenade launcher.
 The FLW-200 has dual-axis stabilization and incorporates a laser rangefinder and a thermal imager.
+The Bundeswehr's Joint Fire Support Team, schwer (heavy), programme Boxers will be fitted with Kongsberg's Protector RS4 RWS, as will the C-UAS Boxer's if delivery occurs.
+British vehicles will also be fitted with Kongsberg's Protector RS4 RWS, the £180 million contract award announced in February 2021.

 Lithuanian Boxers are fitted with the Israeli-made RAFAEL Advanced Defense Systems Samson Mk II RCT turret, mounting a fully stabilised Orbital ATK Mk 44 30 mm dual-feed cannon, 7.62 mm co-axial MG, and Spike-LR missiles.
 The turret is fitted with an independent commander's sight with both commander and gunner provided with thermal and daylight channels.